mosabami/enterprise-scale-aks-levelup/steps/ES-for-AKS.md

 # Workshop

-During the workshop, we want to go over the 6 critical design areas that apply to Enterprise scale for AKS and make design decisions there.
-We will quickly go over the excel format:
+During the workshop, you'll make design decisions based on 6 critical design areas that apply to the [Enterprise scale for AKS](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/aks/enterprise-scale-landing-zone).
+Use the following links to quickly review these areas:

 [Enterprise-scale for AKS delivery guide](https://gearup.microsoft.com/resources/cloud-adoption-framework?selectedassetcontainerid=a59160d5-6a62-45df-bd1a-04c7a88a1c66#ready)